 How Does Inventory Forecasting Work?

-Businesses base their forecasts and predictions about how much stock to order and when to order it on previous sales data.
-Depending on the seasonality of their items and the capacity of their warehouses, they determine the number of materials and the number of units of each item to keep in stock.
-The aspect of inventory forecasting that deals with customer demand is called demand forecasting.
+Companies base their inventory forecasts on past sales data.
+They consider the seasonality of their items and warehouse capacity to decide the amount of materials and units of each item to stock.
+The component of inventory forecasting that focuses on customer demand is termed demand forecasting.

 Benefits of Inventory Forecasting